floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

   their own mipmap- and slice-ranges (not on WebGL, GLES3 or GL4.1 - e.g. macOS)
 - Storage images are no longer 'compute pass attachments', but instead bound like regular textures in the `sg_apply_bindings()` call.
-This allows to write to many different storage images in the same compute pass (the number of simultaneously bound storage images is still very restricted though)
+This allows writing to many different storage images in the same compute pass (the number of simultaneously bound storage images is still very restricted though)
 - Combinations of render pass attachment images are no longer 'pre-baked'